mpdf/mpdf.github.io/fonts-languages/arabic-rtl-text-v5-x.md

 {% endhighlight %}

 this will force mPDF to use unmapped glyphs.
-It requires the font file to include a Format 2.0 POST table which references the glyphs by name as e.g. uni067C.med or uni067C.medi
+It requires the font file to include a Format 2.0 POST table which references the glyphs by name as e.g. `uni067C.med` or `uni067C.medi`

 XB Riyaz, XB Zar, Arabic Typesetting (MS), Arial (MS) all contain this table.
-NB If you want to know if a font file is suitable, you can open a .ttf file in a text editor and search for "uni067C.med" - if it exists, it may work!
+NB If you want to know if a font file is suitable, you can open a .ttf file in a text editor and search for `uni067C.med` - if it exists, it may work!

-Using "unAGlyphs" forces subsetting of fonts, and will not work with SIP/SMP fonts (using characters beyond the Unicode BMP Plane).
+Using `unAGlyphs` forces subsetting of fonts, and will not work with SIP/SMP fonts (using characters beyond the Unicode BMP Plane).

 mPDF maps these characters to part of the Private Use Area allocated by Unicode U+F500-F7FF.
 This could interfere